jstockdale/ESP32Marauder-T-Deck/README.md

 You can buy the ESP32 Marauder using [this link](https://www.tindie.com/products/justcallmekoko/esp32-marauder/)

 # T-Deck Edition
-This is an extremely early work in progress.
-It's not cleaned up or stable yet.
-And lots of features aren't fully working.
+This is an early work in progress.
+It's mostly stable.
+Some features aren't fully working.
 A quick summary of the current progress is below.
 ```
 [X] Boots
 [X] Serial and CLI both work